 In contrast, beta provides a relative measure of volatility, comparing a stock or other assets against the S&P 500 Index.
 So the results provide an indication of movement in terms of the base index:

-- A stock with a beta of 1 will move the same amount as the overall market.
+- A stock with a beta of 1 would be expected to move the same amount as the overall market.

-- A stock with a beta of 2 will have price moves twice as big as the market as a whole.
+- A stock with a beta of 2 would be expected to have price moves twice as big as the market as a whole.

-- A stock with a beta of less than 1 will be less volatile than the index as a whole.
+- A stock with a beta of less than 1 means it’s expected to be less volatile than the index as a whole.

 - Alternatively, a negative beta indicates that the asset moves in the opposite direction of the market.